Doc-Zegno/MicroInterpreter/README.md

 names are replaced by the compiler with their stack offset.
 That makes it possible to calculate parameter's value at runtime very fast

+### Further work
+Some optimizations can be performed on analysis of binary expressions.
+If both arguments are `ConstantExpression`'s, binary one can be evaluated at compile-time (the code will be similar to `evaluateBinaryExpression()` from `Interpreter`).

+Function calls can also be reduced if function's body is a constant expression.
+But, as I can see, it requires the third pass of compiler